Prasanna300/crc_16/README.md

- #  PARALLEL AND 5-STAGE PIPELINED  CRC -16
+#   PARALLEL AND 5-STAGE PIPELINED CRC-16 FOR ERROR DETECTION
-#   parallel and 5-stage pipelined CRC-16 Error Detection in Verilog

 a high-performance hardware implementation of the CRC-16 (Cyclic Redundancy Check) calculation, optimized for FPGA design.
 The design leverages a lookup table (LUT)-based approach for fast CRC computation and employs pipelined architecture to maximize throughput and enable real-time data processing.